YugnatD/DigImpro/README.md

 	- idft_2d(m)
 		- x: vector line
 		- m: matrix
+- Pattern Classification
+	- bayes_osc(x1,x2,a) -> bayes Optimal statistical classifier
+		- x1: classe1
+		- x2: classe2
+		- a: formula to use, page 926

 ## WARNING
 in TI BASIC the index of the matrix start from 1, not from 0.